Xanax (Alprazolam) Addiction Treatment for Veterans

 Getting Help for Xanax Dependence and Addiction

-If you are a Veteran struggling with Xanax dependence or a drug or alcohol addiction, know that there is effective help available to you.
+As a Veteran, if you’re facing challenges with Xanax dependence or addiction, remember that effective support is readily available to guide you to a brighter future!
 American Addiction Centers’ network of treatment centers are part of the Community Care Providers program.
 To find a drug or alcohol rehab near you, call our admissions navigators at 24/7.
 Recovery is possible and we’re here to help.